lengning/adrg_llm_utils/README.md

 ### adam_info

-**Description:** Extracts variable descriptions from ADaM spec files and analyzes dataset dependencies by examining the Methods sheet.
+**Description:** Extracts variable descriptions from ADaM spec files, analyzes dataset dependencies by examining the Methods sheet, and generates a dataset inventory table.

 **What it does:**
 - Reads ADaM specification Excel files (with Datasets, Variables, and Methods sheets)